ArunaStorage/proxy/README.md

 # DEPRECATED: This is an old version of the proxy component.
-All code has been merged into: https://github.com/ArunaStorage/aruna/tree/main/components/data_proxy
+All code has been merged into the [main repo](https://github.com/ArunaStorage/aruna/tree/main/components/data_proxy)

 [![Rust](https://img.shields.io/badge/built_with-Rust-dca282.svg)](https://www.rust-lang.org/)